Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/grid_card.rst

 ---------------

 GRAVITY <float float float>
- Specifies gravity vector (default: 0.
-0. -9.8068)
+ Specifies directional gravity vector.
+Default = <0,0,-9.8068>

 ORIGIN <float float float>
- Coordinate of grid origin (default: 0.
-0. 0.)
+ Coordinate of grid origin.
+Required with DXYZ should the origin not lie at <0,0,0>.
+Default = <0,0,0>

 INVERT_Z
  Inverts the z axis (positive Z is down instead of default up)